MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-benchmark.md

 ---
-title: How to Benchmark
+title: How to create a benchmark runbook
-ms.custom: na
-ms.prod: system-center-threshold
-ms.reviewer: na
-ms.suite: na
-ms.technology:
-  - orchestrator
-ms.tgt_pltfrm: na
-ms.topic: article
-ms.assetid: 0755be30-3648-47c0-a009-e2f0ff85040d
+description: Describes how to create a benchmark runbook to evaluate performance of different logging options in a System Center 2016 - Orchestrator environment. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology: orchestrator ms.tgt_pltfrm: na ms.topic: article ms.assetid: 0755be30-3648-47c0-a009-e2f0ff85040d
 author: cfreemanwa
 ms.author: cfreeman
-ms.date: 10/12/2016
-manager: cfreeman
+manager: carmonm
 ---

-# How to Benchmark
+# How to create a benchmark runbook

 > Applies To: System Center 2016 - Orchestrator